 - mtype Defines how this medium behaves with respect to snapshots and write operations.
-See chapter 5.4, Special image write modes, page 81 for details. - comment Any description that you want to have stored with this medium (optional; for example, for an iSCSI target, "Big storage server downstairs").
+See chapter 5.4, Special image write modes, page 83 for details. - comment Any description that you want to have stored with this medium (optional; for example, for an iSCSI target, "Big storage server downstairs").
 This is purely descriptive and not needed for the medium to function correctly. - setuuid, setparentuuid Modifies the UUID or parent UUID of a medium before attaching it to a VM.
 This is an expert option.
 Inappropriate use can make the medium unusable or lead to broken VM configurations if any other VM is referring to the same media already.
 The most frequently used variant is --setuuid "", which assigns a new (random) UUID to an image.
-This is useful to resolve the duplicate UUID errors if one duplicated an image using file copy utilities. - passthrough For a virtual DVD drive only, you can enable DVD writing support (currently experimental; see chapter 5.9, CD/DVD support, page 86). - tempeject For a virtual DVD drive only, you can configure the behavior for guest-triggered medium eject.
+This is useful to resolve the duplicate UUID errors if one duplicated an image using file copy utilities. - passthrough For a virtual DVD drive only, you can enable DVD writing support (currently experimental; see chapter 5.9, CD/DVD support, page 88). - tempeject For a virtual DVD drive only, you can configure the behavior for guest-triggered medium eject.
 If this is set to "on", the eject has only temporary effects.
-If the VM is powered off and restarted the originally configured medium will be still in the drive. - bandwidthgroup Sets the bandwidth group to use for the given device; see chapter 5.8, Limiting bandwidth for disk images, page 85. - forceunmount For a virtual DVD or floppy drive only, this forcibly unmounts the DVD/CD/Floppy or mounts a new DVD/CD/Floppy even if the previous one is locked down by the guest for reading.
-Again, see chapter 5.9, CD/DVD support, page 86 for details.
+If the VM is powered off and restarted the originally configured medium will be still in the drive. - nonrotational This switch allows to enable the non-rotational flag for virtual hard disks.
+Some guests (i.e. Windows 7+) treat such disks like SSDs and don't perform disk fragmentation on such media. - bandwidthgroup Sets the bandwidth group to use for the given device; see chapter 5.8, Limiting bandwidth for disk images, page 87.

+forceunmount For a virtual DVD or floppy drive only, this forcibly unmounts the DVD/CD/Floppy or mounts a new DVD/CD/Floppy even if the previous one is locked down by the guest for reading.
+Again, see chapter 5.9, CD/DVD support, page 88 for details.

-When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 87 -, additional parameters must or can be used:
+When "iscsi" is used with the --medium parameter for iSCSI support - see chapter 5.10, iSCSI servers, page 89 -, additional parameters must or can be used: